Why chickens make great pets for families with children

 Keeping chickens will teach your children that food does not magically appear on supermarket shelves.
 If they care for their own chickens, they’ll hopefully realize how important it is for animals to have enough space and adequate care, and they will not take animal products for granted.

 Whilst you might be tempted to start off with more, begin with a smaller flock of no more than 5 chickens.
 That way, your children will easily be able to differentiate them and give them names based on their personalities.
 Too many at once makes the chickens seem like a flock rather than a group of individuals.
 And at a later date, there’s nothing stopping you from falling victim to the infamous “chicken math” when your children are older!

 Stick to hens.
 It’s probably a good idea not to get a rooster to start with.
 Whilst some chicken keepers have their own personal reasons as to why they want to keep roosters, they’re not for everyone.
 For one, they’re much more confident and pushy than hens and can be a bit intimidating for younger children.

-- Get a coop that makes chicken keeping easy, so that the kids can help.
-The Eglu Cube is a perfect example.
-It is super easy to let the chickens out in the morning and close the coop at night (even easier if you have an automatic door of course!) and to collect fresh eggs from the egg port on the side.
-Younger members of the family can even help with the cleaning of the coop, just empty the dropping tray and wipe down the smooth surfaces of the house approximately once a week, and your coop will look shiny and new every time!
+Get a coop that makes chicken keeping easy, so that the kids can help.
+The Eglu Cube chicken coop is perfect for adults and children alike.
+With the innovative design, even younger members of the family can even help with the cleaning of the coop.
+Simply empty the dropping tray and wipe down the smooth surfaces of the house once a week, and your coop will look shiny and new every time.